 - heavy cream

 French macarons don't require expensive equipment (seasoned French chefs whip the meringue with a whisk!).
 But a few key pieces give you an edge.
-In a pinch, a gallon-size food storage bag can be substituted for a piping bag.
+A gallon-size food storage bag can be substituted in a pinch for a piping bag.
 But you'll definitely want to pick up a round metal pastry tip at your craft store.
 I like a tip that is about half an inch wide.
 With a larger tip, oozing batter can turn into a nightmare.
+When creating seasonal shapes like ghosts, I like to have toothpicks handy for tidying up any unruly batter.

 Piping Templates